Alimi15/Facebook-Marketplaces-Recommendation-Ranking-System/README.md

 ## Milestone 3

-Creates vision model using PyTorch to predict item category based on the image.
+Created vision model using PyTorch to predict item category based on the image.
 Used PIL to load image and then transformed to torch tensor using torch.transforms

 ## Milestone 4

-Creates text model using PyTorch to predict item category based on the image.
+Created text model using PyTorch to predict item category based on the image.
 Used BERT to create text embeddings.

+## Milestone 5

+Combined the text and image models by concatenating outputs and adding a linear layer to the end.